gausie/uclutest/Original.md

 	3. Withdrawal of one or more privileges of Union membership.

-	4. Public apology from the defendant.

-	5. Payment for damage repair/replacement.
+	4. Payment for damage repair/replacement.

-	6. Another appropriate penalty, such as community service..
+	5. Another appropriate penalty, such as community service..

 22. A combination of the above may be proposed.

 23. The panel may also refer the matter to the Dean of Students (Welfare) or the head of the defendants department.

-24. The defendant has the right to appeal a summary judgement or Union disciplinary panel decision to the Union Council or to a Members' Meeting.
+24. The defendant has the right to appeal a summary judgement or Union disciplinary panel decision to the Union Council.

 25. The appeal to the Union Council must be made within 10 working days of receiving the written decision of the disciplinary panel.